HamishB/uBlox_PPP_logger/README.md

 ---

-An analysis of the GNSS receiver and overview of the processing is given in Still et al. 2023 (J. Glaciology) based on a deployment in Terra Nova Bay and the Priestley Glacier, Antarctica.
+An analysis of the GNSS receiver and overview of the processing is given in Still et al. 2023 (_J.
+Glaciology_, DOI: _TBD_) based on a deployment in Terra Nova Bay and the Priestley Glacier, Antarctica.

 This code is licensed under the GPL version >= 3.
 See the GPL-3.txt file found